 Requests for withdrawal from the university for medical reasons may be initiated at the request of a student.
 Applications to request consideration of a medical withdrawal should be submitted to Disability and Access.
-Disability and Access will involve UHS or the appropriate dean's office, as indicated by the student's individual circumstances.
+Disability and Access will involve UHS as indicated by the student's individual circumstances.